zBritva/PowerBI-visuals-docs/docs/how-to-guide/bookmarks-support.md

 **Important:** In the report bookmarks scenario, the visual shouldn't call `applyJsonFilter` to filter other visuals - they will already be filtered by Power BI.

 Example: [Timeline Slicer](https://appsource.microsoft.com/en-us/product/power-bi-visuals/WA104380786) changes range selector to correspond data ranges, see [this commit](https://github.com/Microsoft/powerbi-visuals-timeline/commit/606f1152f59f82b5b5a367ff3b117372d129e597?diff=unified#diff-b6ef9a9ac3a3225f8bd0de84bee0a0df) for reference.

+### Filter state to save visual properties in bookmarks

+The `filterState` property makes a property of a part of filtering.
+The visual can store different values in bookmarks.

+To save the property value as filter state the object property should be marked as `"filterState": true` in `capabilities.json`.

+Example: `Timeline Slicer` [stores](https://github.com/microsoft/powerbi-visuals-timeline/commit/8b7d82dd23cd2bd71817f1bc5d1e1732347a185e#diff-290828b604cfa62f1cb310f2e90c52fdR334) `Granularity` property values in filter.
+And it allows to switch current granularity on changing of bookmarks by user.